ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 I calmed myself down a little bit, after that.
 I mean, the guy ships **musl libc**, the preeminent reimplementation of the C Standard Library outside of glibc.
 Clearly, he's got a handle on it, and I shouldn't be worried about it, right?

 That happened in October.
 But...
-I still couldn't quite sleep.
-After all, something didn't sit right with me from the DMs and e-mails I received from other implementers who believed they **were** correct in their behavior.
+I still couldn't quite sleep right.
+After all, something didn't sit right with me from the DMs and e-mails I received from other implementers and end-users who believed this **was** the correct behavior.
 And what struck me most was the **way** they explained themselves.

 # Weasel Words

 Before we get into this, there are going to be real commercial and non-commercial implementations spoken about here.
-Almost all of them will be what are called "freestanding" implementations of the C Standard.
+Almost all of are special kinds of C implementations called "freestanding" implementations.
 A freestanding implementation is, informally, considered an implementation without a "host" (usually, an Operating System).
 It's fairly akin to what you get with `--bare-metal` flags or `-ffreestanding`, and _somewhat_ related to what comes out on the other side with Microsoft's Kernel-development flags.
 You know you're in "freestanding" mode by checking the `__STDC_HOSTED__` macro.
 It's 1 when you're on a "normal" implementation, and 0 when you're in ~~Hell~~ bare-metal mode or whatever the implementations are calling it these days.

 When I first reached out to a handful of implementations, almost ALL of them had the same disclaimer placed at the top of their e-mail (so much so that I actually wondered if they were coordinating together; they weren't, but it was still eerie to get the same "waiver" of responsibility).
-This is a paraphrasing, put in a block quote so you can read it in a voice that's not mine:
+This is a paraphrasing, but it is put in a block quote so you can read it in a voice that's not mine:

 > `fread` is not part of freestanding C, and we ship a freestanding implementation, so we can do whatever we want to the I/O functions.
 Sorry!